VigneshAlagappan/equity-research-assistant/README.md

-# Equity AI Research Assistant
+# Signals — Equity AI Research Assistant

-An AI-assisted research system for listed companies that combines structured financial data, company filings, management commentary, historical data, macro data, deterministic calculations, charts, and LLM reasoning to answer investment-research questions — with every material claim traceable back to its source.
+**Signals** is an AI-assisted research system for listed companies that combines structured financial data, company filings, management commentary, historical data, macro data, deterministic calculations, charts, and LLM reasoning to answer investment-research questions — with every material claim traceable back to its source.

 **This is not a trading system.** It does not produce buy/sell recommendations.

 ## Project Ownership & Development Approach

-The **product concept, product strategy, system architecture, user experience, research approach, data/source strategy, design decisions, and overall technical direction of Signal are my original work**.
+The **product concept, product strategy, system architecture, user experience, research approach, data/source strategy, design decisions, and overall technical direction of Signals are my original work**.

 AI coding tools, primarily **Claude Code**, are used as a **vibe-coding and implementation assistant** to help translate these designs into working software, accelerate prototyping, generate and refactor code, and explore implementation alternatives.